 Applications are screened for completeness, accuracy, and qualification.
 Each application will need to undergo a records check as well.
 During the application screening, this information is compared with the data the applicant has provided.
 Some automatic disqualifiers include felony convictions and convictions for domestic violence-related offenses.

 Applicants who pass the screening are invited to take the written examination.
-A letter notifying you of the acceptance of your application, along with the date, time, and location of your written exam, will be mailed to you.
+An e-mail notifying you of the acceptance of your application, along with the date, time, and location of your written exam, will be sent to you.
 Currently, we offer two locations for the exam.
 One in Madison, WI and one in Milwaukee, WI.

 The exam we currently use is an Entry Level Law Enforcement Exam called CWH Selection Solutions.
 You can learn more by visiting the website here.
 In addition, there will be a study guide available for review prior to the exam.
 Information on downloading the study guide will be provided by Dane County Employee Relations with your acceptance letter.